Should Nissan Sunny Stage a Comeback?

 Related: Ghandhara & Chery to Invest Rs 2.4 Billion in Pakistan

-Bear in mid the Nissan Sunny is also marketed as Almera and Versa in different markets across the globe.
-In the days of old, the Sunny used to compete against the likes of C-segment Toyota Corolla and Honda Civic but now it competes as a B-segment sedan against Honda City, Toyota Yaris, Hyundai Verna and Suzuki Ciaz etc.
+Bear in mind that the Nissan Sunny is also marketed as Almera and Versa in different markets across the globe.
+In the days of old, the Sunny used to compete against the likes of the C-segment Toyota Corolla and Honda Civic but now it competes as a B-segment sedan against Honda City, Toyota Yaris, Hyundai Verna and Suzuki Ciaz, etc.

 Related: 2020 Nissan Sunny Launched in Middle East

-The new Nissan Almera/ Versa/ Sunny sits on Common Modular Family (CMF-B) platform that also underpins the new Nissan March and Renault Clio.
-It measures 4,495 mm long and 1,740 mm wide, while having a wheelbase of 2,620 mm.
+The new Nissan Almera/ Versa/ Sunny sits on the Common Modular Family (CMF-B) platform that also underpins the new Nissan March and Renault Clio.
+It measures 4,495 mm long and 1,740 mm wide while having a wheelbase of 2,620 mm.
 Exterior features include Nissan’s signature V-Motion fascia that is flanked by LED signatures, which are repeated at the back as well.
-Towards the sides, the new Sunny features a floating roof design whereas the back is largely inspired by the new Altima sedan with boomerang shaped tail lights.
+Towards the sides, the new Sunny features a floating roof design whereas the back is largely inspired by the new Altima sedan with boomerang-shaped tail lights.

 The interior has ‘Gliding Wing’ dashboard which has been lifted from the Kicks crossover.
-It has a 7-inch digital multi-info display, and 8-inch touchscreen head unit with Apple CarPlay and Android Auto.
-Dashboard has a synthetic front leather panel with contrasting color and stitching.
+It has a 7-inch digital multi-info display and an 8-inch touchscreen head unit with Apple CarPlay and Android Auto.
+The dashboard has a synthetic front leather panel with contrasting colors and stitching.

 Related: Is Japanese Dominance in Sedans Coming to an End?